BobDempsey/node-ts-template/README.md

 npm run build
 ```

-This creates optimized JavaScript files in the `dist/` directory.
+This compiles TypeScript using `tsconfig.build.json` (which excludes tests) and resolves path aliases in the output using `tsc-alias`.
+The optimized JavaScript files are created in the `dist/` directory.

 ### Production